Kunrei-shiki: History

-Before World War II, there was a political conflict between supporters of Hepburn romanisation and supporters of the Nihon-shiki romanisation.
-In 1930, a board of inquiry, under the aegis of the Minister of Education, was established to determine the proper romanization system.
-The military increased its control over the civilian government in the Empire of Japan following the February 26 Incident in 1936, and this nationalistic, militaristic government, by cabinet order (訓令 kunrei), announced on 21 September 1937 that a modified form of Nihon-shiki would be officially adopted as Kunrei-shiki.
+In 1930, the Ministry of Education appointed a board of inquiry to determine the proper romanization system of the Japanese language.
+This resulted in a cabinet order (訓令 kunrei) issued on 21 September 1937 that a modified form of the Nihon-shiki system would be officially adopted as Kunrei-shiki.
 The form at the time differs slightly from the modern form.
 Originally, the system was called the Kokutei (国定, government-authorized) system.

-The Japanese military-controlled government gradually introduced Kunrei-shiki, which appeared in secondary education, on railway station signboards, on nautical charts, and on the 1:1,000,000 scale International Map of the World.
-The military government, which had already led the Empire into the Second Sino-Japanese War and World War II, continued to control romanization of the language, such as using Kunrei-shiki in its tourist brochures.
-In Japan, some use of Nihon-shiki and Modified Hepburn remained, because some individuals supported the use of those systems.
+The Japanese government gradually introduced Kunrei-shiki; which appeared in secondary education, on railway station signboards, on nautical charts, and on the 1:1,000,000 scale International Map of the World; as well as literature and educational material for tourists.
+Nevertheless, unofficial use of Nihon-shiki and modified Hepburn continued concurrently because of support from individuals.

-After the imperialistic Japanese government was defeated in 1945, General Douglas MacArthur, the Supreme Commander for the Allied Powers (SCAP), issued a directive, dated 3 September 1945, that stated that Modified Hepburn was the method to transcribe Japanese names.
+After Japan's defeat in the Pacific War in 1945, General Douglas MacArthur, the Supreme Commander for the Allied Powers (SCAP), issued a directive, dated 3 September 1945, that stated that Modified Hepburn was the method to transcribe Japanese names.
 Some editorials printed in Japanese newspapers advocated for using only Hepburn.
+Kunrei-shiki had developed associations with Japanese militarism, and the U.S occupation was reluctant to promote it.
 Supporters of Hepburn denounced pro-Kunrei-shiki and pro-Nihon-shiki advocates to the SCAP offices by accusing them of being inactive militarists and of collaborating with militarists.
 Unger said that the nature of Kunrei-shiki led to "pent-up anger" by Hepburn supporters.
-During the postwar period, several educators and scholars tried to introduce romanized letters as a teaching device and possibility later replacing kanji.
-However, Kunrei-shiki had associations with Japanese militarism, and the US occupation was reluctant to promote it.
+During the postwar period, several educators and scholars tried to introduce romanized letters as a teaching device and a possible later replacement for kanji.
 On 9 December 1954, the Japanese government re-confirmed Kunrei-shiki as its official system but with slight modifications.
-Eleanor Jorden, an American linguist, made textbooks with a modified version of Kunrei-shiki, which were used in the 1960s in courses given to US diplomats.
-The use of her books did not change the US government's hesitation to use Kunrei-shiki.
+Eleanor Jorden, an American linguist, made textbooks with a modified version of Kunrei-shiki, which were used in the 1960s in courses given to U.S diplomats.
+The use of her books did not change the U.S government's hesitation to use Kunrei-shiki.

 As of 1974, according to the Geographical Survey Institute (now the Geospatial Information Authority of Japan), Kunrei-shiki was used for topographical maps, and Modified Hepburn was used for geological maps and aeronautical charts.

 As of 1978, the National Diet Library used Kunrei-shiki.
 The Ministry of Foreign Affairs, the Ministry of International Trade and Industry, and many other official organizations instead used Hepburn, as did The Japan Times, the JTB Corporation, and many other private organisations.

+Despite the official status of Kunrei-shiki and its use in Japanese elementary schools, Hepburn romanization remained the primary romanization system used in Japanese government and by other groups in Japan.